praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

    ![](/help/assets/analytics-copyelementselector.png)

-1. Go back to Launch and paste this value from the clipboard into the field labeled **[!UICONTROL Elements]** matching the CSS selector.
+1. Go back to [!DNL Launch] and paste this value from the clipboard into the field labeled **[!UICONTROL Elements]** matching the CSS selector.

    It is up to you to decide how to identify CSS selectors.
 This method requires care, because certain changes on the page can break this selector.
-Consider this when using any CSS selectors in Launch.
+Consider this when using any CSS selectors in [!DNL Launch].

 1. Click **[!UICONTROL Keep Changes]**.